GDV373/BookAService/README.md

 The user stories used as part of the planning for the website have been consolidated here.

-- As an unregistred user I can view the website home, about and contact pages
+- As an unregistered user I can view the website home, about and contact pages
-- As an unregistred user I can register to be ither as a busniess or a customer
+- As an unregistered user I can register to be either as a business or a customer
-- As an customer user I can change my settings of my account and delete it while logged in
+- As a customer user I can change my settings of my account and delete it while logged in
-- As an customer user I can register,remove and change details of any car while logged in
+- As a customer user I can register,remove and change details of any car while logged in
-- As an customer user I can book from the dashbord page with any registered business while logged in
+- As a customer user I can book from the dashboard page with any registered business while logged in
-- As an customer user I can view the status in the dashbord of all bookings while logged in
+- As a customer user I can view the status in the dashboard of all bookings while logged in
-- As an customer user I can log out of the account any time while logged in
+- As a customer user I can log out of the account any time while logged in
-- As an business user I can change my settings of my account and delete it while logged in
+- As a business user I can change my settings of my account and delete it while logged in
-- As an business user I can change my services, update or delete them while logged in
+- As a business user I can change my services, update or delete them while logged in
-- As an business user I can view all requests from the dashbord and change the actons as needed it while logged in
+- As a business user I can view all requests from the dashboard and change the actons as needed it while logged in
-- As an business user I can view all completed requests from the dashbord while logged in
+- As a business user I can view all completed requests from the dashboard while logged in
-- As an business user I can log out of the account any time while logged in
+- As a business user I can log out of the account any time while logged in

 # Features